CodeYourFuture/quote-server/README.md

 - Take time to read the comments
 - Copy the code you've written to Glitch

-## Level 1 Challenge - make the quote server
+## Level 1 Challenge - make the quote server!

 Your server must have at least these two "routes":